 This chicken stir fry recipe featured in Adam Liaw’s cookbook, Asian after work, is perfect for those rushed weekdays when cooking really becomes a chore.
 You can even marinate the chicken and freeze it over the weekend which enables you to dish up this stir fry in under 15 minutes.

 The marinade incorporates classic Asian flavours – salty, sweet and nutty.
-The crispy texture and the citrusy notes from the lime leaves work well with the smokiness of garlic lifting the flavours of the fried chicken – pair it with a simple vegetable fried rice and you have a true Asian meal in no time at all.
+The crispy texture and the citrusy notes of the lime leaves work well with the smokiness of garlic lifting the flavours of the fried chicken – pair it with a simple vegetable fried rice and you have a true Asian meal in no time at all.

 - 4 boneless chicken thighs, cut into thin strips